 - You can create a calming ambience in the den with candles.
 Be sure you don't leave burning candles unattended.

 - Turn on the Christmas tree lights so your family can enjoy its beauty.
 You may prefer to turn off all other lights to let the tree lights fill the room.

-Studies show aromatherapy has many benefits, including its effects on the mind and emotions.
+Aromatherapy has many benefits, including its effects on the mind and emotions.
 Take advantage of this valuable relaxation tool with lavender and other scents known to promote relaxation and sleep.
 Be sure to consult with a doctor before using aromatherapy around a child, pregnant or nursing mother, and your pets.
 You can consider:

-- You can also place a lavender sachet inside a pillowcase.
+- Placing a lavender sachet inside a pillowcase.

 - If you prefer incense, choose pine or cedarwood to set a calming mood.
-Incorporate the Christmas story with the lighting of frankincense and myrrh incense.
+Incorporate a Christmas vibe with the lighting of frankincense and myrrh incense.